kudashevs/laravel-share-buttons/README.md

 ### Add buttons

-To create a single social media share button, you just need to add one of the following methods to the method chaining.
-Each of these methods accepts an array of options (you can find more information about these options in the [Optional parameters](#optional-parameters) section).
+To generate a single social media button, you just need to add one of the following methods to the [method chaining](#fluent-interface).
+Each method accepts an array of options (more information about these options in the [local options](#local-options) section).

 [//]: # (@todo don't forget to update these methods)
 ```